jgleeson/tidyhousing/unpivot_253_md.md

 The code here uses Duncan Garmonsway's brilliant [tidyxl](https://github.com/nacnudus/tidyxl) and [unpivotr](https://nacnudus.github.io/unpivotr/) packages, as well as many of the tips in his [guide to tidying complex spreadsheets](https://nacnudus.github.io/spreadsheet-munging-strategies/).
 If you're not familiar with these approaches Duncan's [guide](https://nacnudus.github.io/unpivotr/) to using `unpivotr` is a good introduction.

 The table we'll be tidying is MHCLG's [live table 253](https://www.gov.uk/government/statistical-data-sets/live-tables-on-house-building), which shows 'permanent dwellings started and completed, by tenure and district' in England by financial year back to 1980/81.
-This data is valuable for historical purposes (even if it less accurate in recent years as discussed by [Neal Hudson](http://resi-analysts.com/wp-content/uploads/2019/01/Counting-Houses-Rightmove-2018.11.20.pdf)), but it's quite difficult to construct any trends from the published spreadsheet as each year's data is on a different sheet.
+This data is valuable for historical purposes (even if it less accurate in recent years, as discussed by [Neal Hudson](http://resi-analysts.com/wp-content/uploads/2019/01/Counting-Houses-Rightmove-2018.11.20.pdf)), but it's quite difficult to construct any trends from the published spreadsheet as each year's data is on a different sheet.

 As it turns out, this is a doozy of a messy spreadsheet, due to a combination of hidden columns, variables that appear and disappear from year to year, header cells that merge and unmerge, numbers formatted as characters and lots of missing data.
 So tidying it requires a fairly complex procedure, which took quite a while to develop.
 No doubt this procedure could also be improved - comments and suggestions are welcomed!